Fermi Geometry of the Higgs Sector: Introduction

 In this paper, we re-examine the field space geometry of scalars and fermions, formalizing it as a vector bundle supermanifold and supplying the necessary geometric components in this formalism to ensure field redefinition invariance.
 We also revisit how field space singularities can be detected at a distance, pointing out the utility of Fermi normal coordinates along geodesics emanating from the perturbative vacuum and constructing them for the geometry at hand.
+To be clear, the geometry of fermions and Fermi normal coordinates are distinct concepts despite sharing the same eponym, and we develop the latter for scalar as well as fermion fields.
 Thus equipped, we specialize to the SM Higgs sector and study the geometric information that can be recovered from scattering amplitudes.
 We extend previous work \cite{Alonso:2016oah, Cohen:2021ucp} via a more complete treatment of custodial symmetry violation, fully generalizing the base space which all other geometric constructions depend upon, and generating noteworthy features in new directions.
 All in all, this work strives to offer a more comprehensive account of fermionic field space geometry and its application to various aspects of electroweak physics.
 Nevertheless, we are limited in scope to a field content of scalars and fermions, with longitudinal modes of gauge bosons accommodated by means of the Goldstone boson equivalence theorem.
 We primarily focus on one generation of quarks, although there is no conceptual challenge in extending to leptons or multiple flavors.
 We work at energies no more than the EFT cutoff, and for the most part ignore the effects of color or loops.

-The rest of the paper is organized as follows. \cref{sec:geometry} lays out the geometric formalism for generic fermionic EFTs and the construction of Fermi normal coordinates in the scalar and fermion sectors. \cref{sec:application} details the geometry of the SM Higgs sector and significant features at or away from the vacuum that register in scattering amplitudes. \cref{sec:conclusion} concludes the paper and discusses avenues for future work.
+The rest of the paper is organized as follows. \Cref{sec:geometry} lays out the geometric formalism for generic fermionic EFTs and the construction of Fermi normal coordinates in the scalar and fermion sectors. \Cref{sec:application} details the geometry of the SM Higgs sector and significant features at or away from the vacuum that register in scattering amplitudes. \Cref{sec:conclusion} concludes the paper and discusses avenues for future work.
 Expressions for phase space integrals and various geometric quantities are reserved for a pair of appendices.